-- To embed our 'Vision for our Children' across the school community and align it with our self-evaluation and quality assurance processes. - To further drive improvement through enhanced staff agency, professional development and empowerment.
+- To utilise our 'Vision for our Children' across the school community's improvement planning, self-evaluation and quality assurance processes. - To remain focused upon improvement through enhanced staff agency, professional development and empowerment. - To further evaluate the effectiveness of our Planning, Assessment and Achievement frameworks (including digital), in order to continue to maximise impact on experiences and outcomes.